brandonroberts/blog/content/posts/2020-12-14-maximizing-simplifying-component-views-ngrx-selectors.md

 }
 ```

-So what are some things we can derive, and ways we can transform this data?
+So what are some things you can derive, and transform this data?
 Here are a few examples.

 Selecting the total number of products in the collection.